What You Should Know About Alopecia Barbae

 Stress

 Stress can trigger your immune system to attack your own hair follicles.
-This stress can be physical (illness, injury) or psychological (job, life changes).
-You may experience alopecia barbae as a result of it.
-And keep in mind that stress hair loss can also occur due to telogen effluvium, trichotillomania and/or hormonal imbalance.
+This stress can be physical (illness, injury) or psychological (job, life changes), and you may experience alopecia barbae as a result of it.

 How Is Alopecia Barbae Diagnosed?